gurditsingh/hydeout/_posts/test.md

 	  }

 	```
 	After running this job surrogate keys will generate.
-But in ETL jobs we going to be updating the data in batche But this is kind of what the data looks like.
-We're gonna do another insert, because the whole idea is this thing is that you know, you're gonna be updating your data in batches, maybe a million at a time, maybe 1000 at a time, and you're gonna be doing this repeatedly.
+But in ETL jobs we going to be updating the data in batches, maybe a million at a time, maybe 1000 at a time.
 So we want to see how this surrogate key generation performs over multiple inserts.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4ODQyNjUyLDE5MzcwNTU4OTYsMzUxMj
+eyJoaXN0b3J5IjpbMTk0MjA5OTMwNiwxOTM3MDU1ODk2LDM1MT
-M2NDQ0LC0xMjc5MDMwMDY5LDM2MzA0OTI5NSwtMjEyMjQ1ODEw
+IzNjQ0NCwtMTI3OTAzMDA2OSwzNjMwNDkyOTUsLTIxMjI0NTgx
-MiwtOTA5Nzc0MzEwLDExNDc2NTQ4MywtNTU4OTA4MDc3LC0xMD
+MDIsLTkwOTc3NDMxMCwxMTQ3NjU0ODMsLTU1ODkwODA3NywtMT
-Q4NDc1OTQ1LC0yMDg4NzQ2NjEyLC00NTI4MDIwNDQsMTM3MDcw
+A0ODQ3NTk0NSwtMjA4ODc0NjYxMiwtNDUyODAyMDQ0LDEzNzA3
-MzI0NSwyNTY2MjA4NDQsMTA5NjE1MjY5LC0zOTc3Mzc5MzUsMj
+MDMyNDUsMjU2NjIwODQ0LDEwOTYxNTI2OSwtMzk3NzM3OTM1LD
-AxNjkxMTE3MCwxNjEwMTg3NzU1LC02MTg1NzY3MzUsLTE4MDU2
+IwMTY5MTExNzAsMTYxMDE4Nzc1NSwtNjE4NTc2NzM1LC0xODA1
-MDkwNDddfQ==
+NjA5MDQ3XX0=
 -->